 Staying on top of your credit card bills is a key part of building and maintaining strong credit.

-Payment history is a key component of your credit scores and missing even one payment could have an impact.
+Payment history is a key component of your credit scores and missing even one payment could have an impact that includes late fees or a higher interest rate in the future.
 Fortunately, it doesn’t take too much effort to manage once you know what to look out for.

 So what, exactly, do you need to know about paying your monthly bill?
 Here’s a brief overview that can help you get — and stay — on top of your payments.